markmeeus/MarcelloDB/docs/reading.md

 However, there is no such thing as Linq-To-MarcelloDB.
 Some Linq expressions will still enumerate all objects.
 Which may be fine for a small collection.

-For instance, to get all thrillers from a book collection, this will work enumerate all objects.
+For instance, to get all thrillers from a book collection, the following code will enumerate all objects.
 Which is fine for a small collection.
 ```cs
 var thrillers = bookCollection.All.Where(b => b.Category == Categories.Thriller);